rakshii18/DataVisualization/README.md

 # DataVisualization
-Data Visualization is an important part of Data Science and in this repository I have explored pyplots of Python
+Data Visualization is an important part of Data Science and in this repository I have explored pyplots of Python.
+I have created folders corresponding to different types of plots and how to create them.
+While working on it I enjoyed and learnt about seaborn.